Have you wished for an Adult ADHD Relationship Support group—open to the public? Here it is!

 For years in the past, I read everything I could on marriage.
-I see now that, while dozens of books described the behaviors of ADHD and how relationally damaging they could be, none of them suggested the behaviors were attributable to something biological.
+I see now that dozens of books described the behaviors of ADHD—but did not name them as such.
+They also described in detail how relationally damaging they could be.
+But none of them suggested the behaviors were attributable to something biological—namely, ADHD.
 Gina writes,

 [M]ost of these books offer scant advice other than coping, detaching, or leaving.
 Some books even blame readers’ dysfunction for making such bad choices in a mate, and others insist that these troubling mates act willfully and are consciously abusive.

-After reading this passage, I pulled every single relationship book off my shelf and scanned their bibliographies to see if any of them made references to treatable conditions such as ADHD.
-They didn’t—but every single one of them had at least one reference to some book that called ADHD a myth, a cop-out, or an over-diagnosed drugged-out nightmare.
+After reading this passage, I pulled every single relationship book off my shelf and scanned their bibliographies to confirm: Didt any of them make reference to treatable conditions such as ADHD.
+They didn’t.
+Yet,. every single one of them had at least one reference to some book that called ADHD a myth, a cop-out, or an over-diagnosed drugged-out nightmare.